Organised and effective approach

 We put a great deal of effort into knowing the environmental impact of our operation.
 We continue to analyse our carbon footprint and our impact on society.

-We carry out an in-depth analysis of both the direct and indirect environmental impact of our value chain based on the internationally approved methodology GHG Protocol, the methodology generally used by businesses to calculate their carbon footprint.
+Landsbankinn carries out an in-depth analysis of both the direct and indirect environmental impact of the Bank’s value chain based on the internationally approved methodology GHG Protocol, the methodology generally used by businesses to calculate their carbon footprint.
 Calculation and disclosure of greenhouse gas (GHG) emissions from the Bank’s loan and asset portfolios is based on the methodology of the Partnership for Carbon Accounting Financials (PCAF).

 GHG Protocol methodology